 The Family Health Law & Policy Institute engages and serves the community by promoting knowledge, providing specialized legal training, and influencing law and policy development that support the health of all families.
 We produce innovative scholarship and promote rigorous discussion of the issues in conferences, workshops, and other forums.
 Our strong, collaborative relationships with leaders and policymakers in family and health law empower students with the legal knowledge, skills, and experience to improve families’ health outcomes.
 Through a robust field component, students acquire valuable experience in a variety of settings, including hospitals, schools, and government agencies.

-The Dignity Rights Project aims to set human dignity in action through public and professional education, advocacy, and support for high-impact lawyering.
+The Dignity Rights Institute is the only program at any American law school focusing on the theme of human dignity in law.
+It aims to set human dignity in action through public and professional experiential learning and high-impact lawyering and advocacy.
 We team with legal, academic, non-profit, community-based organizations throughout the world to advance the human right to dignity.
 Recent activities include virtual workshops, amicus briefs, reports, and professional education for lawyers and judges.
-The Dignity Rights Practicum, which is one component of the project, is a semester-long course in which students work with partners on diverse projects including helping war refugees in Europe, helping Haitian victims of the cholera epidemic, examining the impacts of climate change on children, advocating for environmental justice in our local communities, and helping to develop a dignity-based legal system in Bhutan.
+The Dignity Rights Clinic, which is one component of the project, is a semester-long course in which students work with partners on diverse non-representational advocacy projects.
+In 2021-2022, the Clinic is developing a Handbook for jailhouse lawyers and other advocates and reformers to bring Dignity to the Criminal Justice System.
+Past projects (of the Clinic's predecessor, the Dignity Rights Practicum) include helping war refugees in Europe, helping Haitian children, examining the impacts of climate change on children, advocating for environmental justice in our local communities, and helping to develop a dignity-based legal system in Bhutan.
+Delaware Law Students have written extensively on dignity law for the American Bar Association's Dignity Rights Initiative, in its Dignity in Practice project, and have developed Dignity Handbooks for civil society organizations and judges throughout the world.